 Other generation expenses for the nine months ended September 30, 2013 totalled \$2.3 million, a decrease of \$0.2 million when compared to \$2.5 million for the nine months ended September 30, 2012.
-This decrease primarily relates to lower costs associated with the disposal of lubricating oils during the nine months ended September 30, 2013 when compared to the nine months ended September 30, 2012.
+This decrease primarily relates to lower costs associated with the disposal of lubricating oils during the nine months ended September 30, 2013 when compared to the nine months ended September 30, 2013 when compared to the nine months ended September 30, 2013.